SyntaApp/.github/profile/README.md

   </a>
 </span>

-> More coming soon — join the early wave by joining our Discord above 🌊
+> More coming soon, join the early wave by joining our Discord above 🌊